-Of the 38 million people living with HIV globally, almost 75% live in low- and middle- income countries, and 27% are not on treatment.
+Of the 40 million people living with HIV globally, UNAIDS estimates 9.3 million were still not receiving treatment in 2023.
+Many of these people live in low- and middle-income countries.
 We are committed to enabling access to our medicines to benefit people affected by HIV, regardless of their income, location, status, age or gender.

 Our access to medicines strategy considers the specific challenges faced in terms of epidemic burden and economic status.